CHEO-EHIL/pysdg-releases/README.md

 ### Installation

 You can install the package by using the appropriate release wheel file available in this repository.

+> ⚠️ **Important Requirement**
+> This package **requires** Python `3.10.14` and `pip 24.0` to function properly.
+> Installing with any other Python or pip version **may result in errors or unexpected behavior**.
+>

 First, set up the virtual environment as detailed in the documentation.
 After downloading the wheel file, you can install it using pip.
 For example, to install `pysdg` v2.7.0, run:

 ```bash
 pip install pysdg-2.7.0-py3-none-any.whl